 3. Adoption Tax Credit

-If you adopted a child and it was finalized in 2020, you may be eligible for the federal adoption tax credit.
-For 2020, this benefit can credit you up to $14,300 per child.
+If you adopted a child , you may be eligible for the federal adoption tax credit.
+This benefit can credit you up to $14,300 per child.
 It’s vital to note, however, that this tax credit is not refundable, which means you can only claim the credit if you have a federal tax bill.

 This is a one-time credit per adopted child.
 Eligibility for the adoption tax credit depends on a few circumstances.
 First, in order to claim the credit, you need to have adopted a child (other than a stepchild) in the 2020 tax year.
 The child must be under the age of 18 or must be either physically or mentally unable to take care of him or herself.

 Second, your income must fall within the income limits for the credit.
-In 2020, families with a modified adjusted gross income less than $214,520 can claim the full credit.
+Families with a modified adjusted gross income less than $214,520 can claim the full credit.
 Families with incomes between $214,520 and $254,520 can claim a partial credit.
 Any family whose income is above $254,520 cannot claim the credit.

 4. Earned Income Tax Credit

 For parents with lower incomes, the Earned Income Tax Credit (EITC) can be a game changer.
 It is a refundable tax credit that ranges from $538 to $6,660 for tax year 2020 and $543 to $6,728 for tax year 2021.
 The amount you qualify to receive is dependent upon your filing status, how many children you have, and your income level.